harini24/Life-folio/README.md

 ### Step 3 - Setting up sections

 Go to `src\data\sections.json`, this file contains list of the Life-folio sections for which the informations can be set.\
-To Disable any section as per requirement, the hide property have be set to True.\
+To Disable any section as per requirement, the hide property have be set to true.\
 For example if, Projects sections is to be disabled

 ```javascript